hmamaysky/Energy/Data Processing/README.md

 # Energy

-Contains codes for Energy Project
+Contains codes for textual data processing in Energy Project.
+Please make sure the read through the contents of each code and change the directories to proper ones before running the analysis.

 *** to run the code for info files***